yogeshp-1411/Weather-Dataset-Generator/README.md

 # How to Use?
 1) Provide inputs as requested by the script.
 Note: All the inputs should be in lowercase.
 2) Abrreviations should be used for entering country name.
 Example: If searching for a place in India, then "in", If searching for a place in Germany, then "de" and so on.
+3) All the ouptut files will be stored in the output folder.